Bheeshmar: Soundtrack

-Critical response
+Critical reception

-Malathi Rangarajan of The Hindu said "In the area of dialogue, he (Ranjith) scores.
+Malathi Rangarajan of The Hindu said, "In the area of dialogue, [Ranjith] scores.
 As a hero he fills the bill.
 It is in the other departments that he is found wanting".
-Sify wrote : " Ranjith has perpetuated so many stereotypes in this flick [...]
-The fatal flaw in the film is the screenplay, which is screeching and at times tries to be a third rate tearjerker" and said : "the censors have butchered the film and in most of the scenes dialogue cuts make the film jarring".
-Reviewer Balaji Balasubramaniam said "It is a credible first effort and credit goes to Ranjith for not resorting to unnecessary elements like romance or a comedy track to try to make the movie more entertaining.
-But ultimately, the movie turns out to be too predictable and violent to make an impression" and stated : "Ranjith the actor scores the most points when compared to the other responsibilities he has taken on".
-Entertainment portal Bizhat.com gave the film a negative review : "The honest police - goondas story in nothing new to Tamil audience.
-Having chosen this subject Ranjith could have taken more care in the narration.
-The screenplay lacks consistency".
+Sify wrote, "Ranjith has perpetuated so many stereotypes in this flick [...]
+The fatal flaw in the film is the screenplay, which is screeching and at times tries to be a third rate tearjerker" and said, "the censors have butchered the film and in most of the scenes dialogue cuts make the film jarring".
+Visual Dasan of Kalki praised Ranjith for making a realistic police film instead of masala one and concluded saying in the midst of larger than life cop roles who speaks punch dialogues, Bheeshmar is an honourable police.

-Box office

-The film became a flop in the box office.
-Following the failure of the film, Ranjith was not able to produce his next own film because of the lack of fund.
-Ranjith then ventured to do a couple of character roles in Malayalam and Tamil films.